Hybridless/serverless-ecs-plugin/README.md

       Customer: You
     };
-    executionRoleArn?: string; // execution role for services, generated if not specified disableELB?: boolean; //disable ELB creation and bindings, default to false.
-Usefull for long running processes elbListenerArn?: string; //optionally pass a ELB listener to use instead of create an ELB + listener -- carefull with ports, they must be the same pf the listener timeout?: number; //ELB timeout, defaults to 30 clusterArns?: { //Indicates if the cluster will not be created and an shared ECS cluster should be used instead
+    executionRoleArn?: string; // execution role for services, generated if not specified albDisabled?: boolean; //disable ALB creation and bindings, default to false.
+Usefull for long running processes albListenerArn?: string; //optionally pass a ALB listener to use instead of create an ALB + listener -- carefull with ports, they must be the same pf the listener timeout?: number; //ALB timeout, defaults to 30 clusterArns?: { //Indicates if the cluster will not be created and an shared ECS cluster should be used instead
         ecsClusterArn: string; //ECS cluster ARN
         ecsIngressSecGroupId: string; //Ingress ECS VPC Group